-Applying to colleges can seem like an overwhelming and confusing process — but what if it didn’t have to be?
-While there may be a lot of pressure riding on your college applications, getting through the process is easier than you might think.
-Below, we’ll provide all the information you need on how to apply to college in a simple step-by-step guide.
+Applying to colleges can be an overwhelming and confusing process.
+But what if it didn’t have to be?
+While there may be a lot riding on your college applications, getting through the process is easier than you might think.
+Below, you will find all the information you need on how to apply to college in a simple step-by-step guide.
 You’ll be on campus before you know it!

 So sit back as we tackle compelling admission essays, killer recommendation letters, and everything else you need to know to boost your odds of acceptance.

 - 1. Create Your College List: Where Do You Want to Apply?

 - 2. Create Your College Application Action Plan

 - 6. Submit Your High School Transcript Requests

 - 7. Check All the College Application Boxes

 - 9. Cross Your Fingers!